 Their findings show an impressive impact on value including:

-- Profitability - Manufacturers that adopt connected worker solutions as part of their enterprise solution portfolio tend to have more profitable plans than those that don’t.
-Further, high margin companies are 59% more likely to have implemented connected worker solutions.
+Manufacturers that adopt connected worker solutions as part of their enterprise solution portfolio tend to have more profitable plans than those that don’t.
+Further, high-margin companies are 59% more likely to have implemented connected worker solutions.

-- IX Success - For IX leaders who have achieved real success and business value from their digital transformation initiatives, they are more likely to have invested in developing and enabling a digitally connected frontline workforce.
-Also, IX Leaders more often deploy emerging technologies that enable a wide range of Connected Worker use cases.
+For IX leaders who have achieved real success and business value from their digital transformation initiatives, they are more likely to have invested in developing and enabling a digitally connected frontline workforce.
+Also, IX Leaders more often deploy emerging technologies that enable a wide range of connected worker use cases.

-- Operational Performance - The positive partnership between EHS and connected worker solutions builds and foster a safe, engaged workforce necessary to succeed in today’s environment.
+The positive partnership between EHS and connected worker solutions builds and fosters a safe, engaged workforce necessary to succeed in today’s environment.

 Achieving Success with Connected Worker Solutions